DanielHJacobsen/WebToImageConverter/README.md

 # Web-to-Image Converter #
-The Web-to-Image converter uses the config.json file to visit a website (with or with authorization), take a screenshot and save the screenshot in the defined location (see the 'image_directory'-property).
+The Web-to-Image converter uses the config.json file to visit a website, navigates to a defined location, takes a screenshot and save the screenshot in the defined location.

 ## Configuration ##